T-MAPs and my own story

 In the interest of time, I have not yet converted this to a blog post.
 You should be able to read and/or download “Quakers, Abortion, and the White Christian Problem” using the link below.
 We plan to discuss this at my Quaker meeting this weekend.

 I began collecting various statements about abortion from my Yearly Meeting.
 Reproductive justice has always been a concern of Indigenous people in this country, so I also included some writings from my Indigenous friends.
-As can be seen in this documents, young people, and especially my Indigenous friends see abortion as a problem of White Christians.
+As can be seen in this document, young people, and especially my Indigenous friends see abortion as a problem of White Christians.
 I’m wondering what my White Quaker Friends think about that.
 Does that change how White Friends think and act about reproductive justice?
 Isn’t this an opportunity to build community amongst all of us?

 DISCLAIMER: I am the author of this, and it is not an official publication of any group or organization.